-We’ve partnered with Beyond Expeditions to bring this trip to life for S$3,390 (U.P.
-S$5,390) per pax.
-This flexible-date promo is limited to our first 50 participants.
-Everything you need on the trip is included— all you have to add is personal travel insurance!
+We’ve partnered with a local tour agency to bring this trip to life for S$4,290 per pax.
+Everything you need in Mongolia is included — all you have to add are your flights and personal travel insurance!

 – All modes of transport, including airport transfers and private all-terrain vehicle, a local driver, petrol, wild Mongolian horse